 To select the correct protection for your child, carefully read the recommendations of child safety seat or child restraint system manufacturers.
 The recommendations tell you what age weight and height a child can be to use the seat or system.
 The recommendations are normally printed on the outside of the package.

-- Must meet the size and weight requirements for the child based on the Federal requirements and the recommendations of the manufacturer, and
+- must meet the size and weight requirements for the child based on the Federal requirements and the recommendations of the manufacturer

-- Can be a child safety seat, a harness, a vest or a booster seat attached with the vehicle seat belt system, but not the vehicle seat belt alone, and
+- can be a child safety seat, a harness, a vest or a booster seat attached with the vehicle seat belt system, but not the vehicle seat belt alone

 - Infant seats are normally for infants that weigh approximately 22 pounds or less, are 25 inches or less in length.
 Always place the seat in the back seat of the vehicle and make sure the child safety seat faces rear of the vehicle.
 Never put an infant in the front seat of a vehicle that has a passenger-side air bag.